MohamedAlFahim/MuonScript/README.md

 export func guessing_game() {
     const number_of_guesses = 3
     for i in std.range(number_of_guesses + 1, start=1) {
-        // i is of type Int
+        // i is of type Int.
         std.println(f'This is guess ${i}')
         std.println(f'${number_of_guesses-i} guesses remaining')
         std.print('Your guess: ')